YashasVM/Wisper-Low/README.md

 The app prefers `qwen3:4b` for higher-quality rewrites, then uses any good installed local Ollama model it can find.
 If Ollama is unavailable, it still uses a stronger local rule-based rewrite path.

-## Dictation Modes

-Say or type a slash mode at the end of the dictation:

-- `/email` or “slash email”
-- `/professional`
-- `/casual`
-- `/slack`
-- `/short`
-- `/raw`

-Example: “can you send over the updated prototype tomorrow morning slash email” becomes a more polished email-style sentence.

 ## Run

 ```powershell